emirrcodes/app-nation-case-study-backend-api/README.md

-# Weather API Backend – Backend Engineer Case Study ☁️⚡
+# AppNation – Backend Engineer Case Study ☁️⚡
+#           Weather API Backend

 This project is a backend application built with NestJS, Prisma, and Redis to demonstrate API integration, caching, and role-based access control.